MarcusGrass/MarcusGrass.github.io/pages/projects/RustLinuxKernelModule.md

 ssize_t	proc_read(struct file *f, char __user *buf, size_t buf_len, loff_t *offset);
 ```

-Again there's the file structure-pointer which could contain data that
+Again there's the file structure-pointer which could contain eg.g `private_data` that
 was put there in an `open`-implementation, as well as a suspiciously annotated
 `char __user *buf`.

 The kernel should write data into the user buffer, return the number of
 bytes written, and update the offset through the pointer.

+---

 #### proc_write